 In the summer of 1993, journalist, Susan Bryce, wrote of such technologies.
 Perhaps more importantly, the knowledge of how the human mind responded to it, in an article for “Exposure” magazine.

-She suggested that soundwaves “timed to the rhythm of the human heartbeat of seventy-two pulses per minute” can have controlling affects on human behavior.
+She suggested that soundwaves “timed to the rhythm of the human heartbeat of seventy-two pulses per minute” can have controlling effects on human behavior.
 She went on to detail experiments done in public theaters with random audiences using such a formula.
 The experiment would show that one-in-six people went on to develop the desired result.
 If a person exposes themselves to these low-frequency waves, in a matter of minutes they will, for want of a better phrase, “be under their spell!”

 If this was the information entering the public arena, how much further were they in reality?
 And how much further are they likely to be now?

 Check out the video below.
-It should make a chilling viewing.
+It should make for chilling viewing.
 And if it doesn’t, who knows, maybe you have been “programmed” to dismiss it.
 In light of these theories and factual revelations, perhaps the statement, “Question everything” has never been more appropriate.